-- The device is delivered in a wooden crate.
-Open the crate and remove all transport aids. - Attach lifting straps or lifting chains to the four lifting eyes [1]. - Lift the device out of the crate evenly.
-Use a suitable lifting/hoisting arrangement that supports the weight of the device (see identification plate).
+• The device is delivered in a wooden crate.
+Open the crate and remove all transport aids.

-• During transport, avoid all impact in order to prevent damage, especially to the magnetic bars.
+- Attach lifting straps and lifting chains to the four lifting eyes [1].
+Use supporting lifting straps [2] if necessary. - Lift the device out of the crate evenly.
+Use a suitable lifting/hoisting arrangement that supports the weight of the device (see identification plate). - During transport, avoid all impact in order to prevent damage, especially to the magnetic bars.
 In the event of damage to the tubes, the magnet packs may not move in the tubes, or only move with difficulty.